Skip to contents

 Giving code files and outputs the same base name

-Naming conventions like this are common in system programming, and are a good way to signal the relationship between code and outputs.
+The same-base-names convention is common in programming, and is a good way to signal the relationship between code and outputs.

 Putting calls to Rscript in a shell script

-We can create a data analysis workflow by writing a shell script with calls to Rscript.
+We can control a data analysis workflow by writing a shell script with calls to Rscript.

 We illustrate with a simple example.
-We need two new files.
-The first file, called report.qmd, creates a report with two figures.
-It contains the following code.
+We need two more files.
+The first file, called report.qmd, creates a report with two figures:

 ---